On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: Proofs of Theorems

 \begin{proof}[Proof of Theorem \ref{non-spin+arb}]

 The proof is again based on the obstruction given by Theorem \ref{E-obstruction}.
-For constructing our examples we employ Gompf's techniques, \cite{gompf}, and use symplectic connected sum along symplectic submanifolds of self-intersection $0.$ We need some standard blocks of symplectic manifolds.
+To construct the examples we employ Gompf's techniques, \cite{gompf}, and use symplectic connected sum along symplectic submanifolds of self-intersection $0.$ We use some standard blocks of symplectic manifolds.

-The first block, we denote by $X_G$, and it is the spin symplectic 4-manifolds constructed by Gompf (see \cite{gompf} Theorem 6.2.). $X_G$ has fundamental group $G$, $c_1^2(X_G)=0$ and contains, as a symplectic submanifold, a $2-$torus of self-intersection $0.$
+The first block, $X_G,$ was constructed by Gompf in \cite[Theorem 6.2]{gompf}.
+It has fundamental group $G$, $c_1^2(X_G)=0$ and contains a symplectic $2-$torus of self-intersection $0.$

-The second block, denoted by $E(n),$ is the family of simply connected, proper elliptic complex surfaces, with no multiple fibers and Euler characteristic $\chi(E(n))=12n$.
-A generic fiber is a symplectic torus of self-intersection $0$, and it can easily be checked,\cite{go-st}, that its complement is simply connected.
+The second block, denoted by $E(n),$ is the family of simply connected proper elliptic complex surfaces with no multiple fibers and Euler characteristic $\chi(E(n))=12n$.
+A generic fiber is a symplectic torus of self-intersection $0$ and it can easily be checked,\cite{go-st}, that its complement is simply connected.